 Time to Eat!

-After riding segways we were really hungry.
+After the segway tour we were really hungry.
 We used our 48 hour Valencia Tourist Card, to ride the metro and meet up with dad, near the City of Arts and Sciences for lunch.
 We went to an all you can eat buffet at FrescCo Valencia.
 It was great, because we could eat as much as we wanted.

 At first we had big salads and pasta, but the we discovered the pizza, soup and main meal items too.
 It was a great lunch and Mom just loved all of the veggies.
 Lars and I went a little crazy with the ice cream, but Mom and Dad said we could.